kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 ^^^^^^^^^

 The insert algorithm is based on the this description of `B-Trees <https://www.cs.ubc.ca/~liorma/cpsc320/files/B-trees.pdf>`_.
 New keys are inserted at leaf nodes.
 If the leaf node is a 4-node, we must first split it by pushing its middle key up a level to make room for the new key.
-To ensure the parent can always accomodate a key, we must first split the parent if it, too, is a 4-node.
-And to ensure the parent's parent can accomodate a new key, we split all 4-nodes as we descend the tree.
+If the parent is a 2-node, we must first split the parent, so it accept a new.
+To ensure a parent can always accomodate a new key, we split all 4-nodes as we descend the tree.

-If the root must be split (because it is the parent of a 4-node leaf or it is itself a 4-node leaf), the tree will grows upward when a new root node is inserted above the old.
+If the root must be split (because it is the parent of a 4-node leaf or it is itself a 4-node leaf), the tree will grow upward when a new root node is added above the old.

-The split algorithm converts the former 4-node into a 2-node that contains only its left key.
-This downsized node retains its two left-most children.
-The middle key is pushed into the parent, and the right key is moved into a brand new 2-node.
-This newly created 2-node takes ownership of the two right-most children of the former 4-node, and the newly created 2-node is made a child of the parent.
-The child indecies in the parent are adjusted as needed to properly reflect the new relationships between all these nodes.
+The split algorithm works by converting the 4-node into a 2-node containing only its left key and two left-most children.
+The middle key is pushed up into the parent, and the right key becomes a brand new 2-node.
+The new 2-node then takes ownership of the two right-most children of the former 4-node, and the newly created 2-node is made a child of the parent.
+The child indecies in the parent are adjusted as needed to properly reflect these new relationships between nodes.

 Here is an example.
 The key 73 will be inserted into this tree.
 Therefore the 4-node containing [59, 70, 75] must be split: